Dylan Moran

 He is a regular performer at national and international comedy festivals such as the Edinburgh Festival Fringe, Just for Laughs Montreal Comedy Festival, the Melbourne International Comedy Festival, and the Kilkenny Comedy Festival.
 In 2007, he was voted the 17th greatest stand-up comedian by Channel 4; in the updated 2010 list, he was ranked as the 14th greatest.

 Early life

 Dylan William Moran was born in 1971 in Navan, County Meath.
 He attended St Patrick's Classical School, where he experimented early on with stand-up alongside fellow comedians Tommy Tiernan and Hector Ó hEochagáin; he left with his Leaving Certificate at age 16.
 He has said that he then spent four years unemployed "drinking and writing bad poetry".
 He worked as a florist at some point, but hated it and quit after a week.
+In 2021, Moran told NME magazine that a track that reminds him of home and "of Dublin when I was young" was The Business Enterprise (My Friend John), a 1985 Irish one-hit wonder.

 He has said that he was very passionate about rugby and enjoyed watching many games when he was growing up, but has since lost interest and has none in any other sport either.
-He nonetheless makes an effort to keep somewhat abreast of popular sport, explaining: "otherwise nobody would talk to me, as its very hard to find anyone else who's not rabid about sport."
+He nonetheless makes an effort to keep somewhat abreast of popular sport, explaining: "otherwise nobody would talk to me, as it's very hard to find anyone else who's not rabid about sport."